Fry’s Five Boys was a solid milk chocolate bar that was once the most recognised chocolate bar in the world.

 I can remember Five Boys from the 1950s and 1960s.
 I thought the pictures of the boy were a bit weird, even scary.

 Incidentally J S Fry & Sons started with Joseph Fry, a Quaker apothecary, making chocolate in Bristol around 1759.
 The Quakers were formed as a protest against the established Church and its members were debarred from many public and civic offices, and professions such as medicine or the law were not open to them.
 This is why so many Quakers gravitated towards business and commerce.
 As Quakers were concerned about levels of alcohol misuse in the population at large, the move into chocolate that began with cocoa drinks was therefore a reaction against the perceived misery and deprivation caused by alcohol.
+So if you know someone suffering from alcohol and drug misuse, direct them to the nearest alcohol drug rehabs for them to get some help.

 Joseph Storrs Fry, the son of Joseph Fry, took control of the company in 1795, and the name was changed to J S Fry & Sons in 1822, when his sons were brought into the business.
 In 1847, Fry’s made the first chocolate bar for widespread consumption as we know it today, and in 1866 the firm began producing the Fry’s Chocolate Cream bar.
 Fry’s went onto develop over 220 products in the following decades, including Britain’s first chocolate Easter egg in 1873, Fry’s Turkish Delight in 1914, Fry’s Crunchie in 1929, and Tiffin in 1937.